idea-statica/iom-examples/README.md

 # IOM Example - SteelFrame

 This example describes how to define a steel frame in IOM (IDEA StatiCa Open Model).
+In the project __IOM.SteelFrame.csproj__ there is the source code of example which shows how to generate idea connection project by a webservice.
+In the project __IOM.SteelFrameDesktop.csproj__ there is the source code of example which shows how to generate idea connection project by sing local installation of Idea StatiCa.

 Let's create a standard console application in MS Visual Studio.
 Select __File__ > __New__ > __Project__ from the menu bar.
 In the dialog, select the __Visual C#__ node followed by the __Get Started__ node.
 Then select the __Console App__ project template.